knuddy/Leaderboard-Reddit-Bot/README.md

 # StarWarsRedditBot

 A simple reddit bot, created in python, to count the number of times users of r/TheMandalorianTV comment the phrase "This is the way".
-From this data a leader is compiled and certain comments using the aforementioned phrase will be replied to with the current leaderboard standings.
+Certain comments using the aforementioned phrase will be replied to with the current top 3 users on the leaderboard, as well as their rank overall.

 Technologies Used:
 - The [PRAW](https://praw.readthedocs.io/en/latest/) library was used to interact with Reddit's API